carlosabalde/libvmod-synth/README.rst

                 template(STRING path, STRING placeholders) Arguments
-    path: location of a file readable by Varnish Cache.
+    path: location of a template file readable by Varnish Cache.

-    placeholders: pipe (|) delimited list of placeholders names & values.
+    placeholders: pipe (|) delimited list of placeholders names and values.
 Return value
     VOID
 Description
-    Does the same as synthetic() in VCL, but uses the contents of a template file.
+    Does the same as the ``synthetic()`` primitive, but uses the contents of a template file.
-    Must be used in vcl_error.
+    Must be used during the ``vcl_error`` phase.
     Beware that template files are internally cached for further usage.
     Cached template files can be updated simply reloading the VCL.
 Example